-Styrofoam and Button Christmas Tree Ornaments – an easy, last minute Christmas craft for toddlers and preschoolers to make.
+These Styrofoam and Button Christmas Tree Ornaments are an easy, last-minute Christmas craft for toddlers and preschoolers to make.

 These are such whimsical and pretty ornaments!
 I just love all the colour!
 The inspiration behind these sweet little ornaments came from School Time Snippet’s Button Snowmen Puzzle!

-To make our styrofoam and button trees, you’ll need:
+For our styrofoam and button tree ornaments, you’ll need:

 - styrofoam meat or produce tray (sterilize in dishwasher first)

 - ribbon for hanging